Frequently Asked Questions

 Under California state law, judges issue custody decisions based on what is in the best interest of the child or children and rely on the input of child custody recommending counselors.
 Contrary to popular belief, no preference is given for a mother or a father.
 In other words, both parents are given equal consideration.

 Simply defined, stepparent adoptions are those in which the spouse of a child’s custodial parent adopts said child.

 YES.
-You may contact the WEAVE crisis line at 916-920-2952 for intervention and support by trained peer counselors, as well as the National Domestic Violence hotline at 1-800-799-SAFE (7233).
+You may contact the WEAVE crisis line at 916-920-2952 for intervention and support by trained peer counselors, as well as the National Domestic Violence hotline at 1-800-799-SAFE (7233) or PEACE for Families.

 Both you and your spouse must submit income information, including salary, bonuses, commissions, rental income, dividends, interest, pensions, annuities, trust income, disability insurance benefits, workers compensation benefits, unemployment insurance benefits and/or social security benefits.
 The courts will assess your respective financial situations to calculate a support amount that is in the best interest of your children.

 “Conscientious and Thorough!”- Karen

 “Knowledge, warmth, strength, honesty, professionalism, and results”- Susan

 Reasons to Choose Us